Extending Python - Conda & Coding Environments

 By default, Conda retrieves packages from remote servers known as “channels”.
 When ArcGIS Pro is installed, it configures a default set of these channels, but in some cases we want to install packages hosted on other channels.
 You’ll often know this is the case if you search for the package on line and its homepage will indicate the Conda command to install it, including the channel.

-For example, installing the “arcgis” package requires reference to the “esri” channel, so the command is either:
+For example, installing the “arcgis” package requires reference to the “esri” channel, so the command would be one of:

 More info on Conda channels is here.